Aviation Cyber Security—maintaining safe, secure, and resilient operations—is a top priority for aviation.

 Industry Engagement

-IATA established the Cyber Management Working Group (CMWG), reporting to the SAC and DTAC, which is mandated to develop a cyber security strategy and roadmap and to determine how the industry needs to respond to the current and future challenges to remain safe, secure, sustainable, and resilient to cyber security risks.
-The work is supported by developing guidance, best practices, and other reference material through the Aircraft Interconnected Systems Cyber Security Steering Group (AISCS-SG), an informal group focusing on cyber resilience of aircraft, ground and interconnected systems related to flight safety.
+IATA established the Cybersecurity Resilience and Management Working Group (CRMWG), reporting to the SAC and DTAC, which is mandated to develop a cyber security strategy and roadmap and to determine how the industry needs to respond to the current and future challenges to remain safe, secure, sustainable, and resilient to cyber security risks.
+The work is supported by developing guidance, best practices, and other reference material through the Aviation Cybersecurity Steering Group (ACS-SG), an informal group focusing on cyber resilience of aircraft, ground and interconnected systems related to flight safety.

 The Aircraft Cyber Security eXchange Restricted FORUM (rFORUM) was created by IATA and the International Coordinating Council of Aerospace Industries Associations (ICCAIA) to understand the risks better, whether associated with the introduction of new technologies or those that may be shared with the original equipment manufacturers (OEMs) and system suppliers.